-- If a course is full, students can put themselves on a waitlist for that particular course by selecting the waitlist option in Banner.
 Students who are added to a waitlist are not guaranteed to be registered for that course, so students should sign up for other courses to complete their course schedules.
 Waitlist eligibility does not override other registration restrictions.

-Spring 2014-15 Registration (login required)
+Fall 2018-19 Registration (login required)

-Fall 2014-15 Registration (login required)
+Summer 2017-18 Registration (login required)

-Summer 2014 Registration (login required)
+Spring 2017-18 Registration (login required)